chgroeling/libmicroemu/README.md

     This version uses the conan -o option for enabling build_tests and build_microemu when installing dependencies.

 ### Running the Emulator
-With the build complete, you can run ARM binaries using microemu:
+With the build complete, you can run ARM binaries using _microemu_:

 ```bash
 ./microemu path/to/your-binary.elf